How to get a Diploma in KAM

 AKAM's reason for existence is the improvement of practice in Key Account Management, both in terms of the ways in which companies execute KAM, and also in the professionalisation of key account managers.
 To be successful in KAM, organisations need to have the right approach and the right people to follow it.
-Now there is a qualification for key account managers that can be recognised across companies and regions, by employers and their HR managers and by universities and colleges.
+Now there is a qualification for key account managers that can be recognised across companies and regions, by employers and their HR managers.
 This is how it works and what you need to do to gain a Diploma in KAM (by experience).

-NB: To gain a Diploma in KAM (by study) you should contact a college certified by AKAM as covering the required competencies, which will explain the process.
+NB: To gain a Diploma in KAM (by study) you should contact us or a college certified by AKAM as covering the required competencies, which will explain the process.

-The Diploma is designed for those who have been working as a key account manager and covers the essential competencies required by any key account manager.
-To gain a Diploma the candidate must demonstrate sufficient ability in 12 competences across a range of activities (see end of page for competency component details):
+The Diploma by experience is designed for those who have been working as a key account manager and covers the essential competencies required by any key account manager.
+To gain a Diploma the candidate must demonstrate sufficient ability in 12 competences across a range of activities (see Diploma competencies in detail for a breakdown):

 - Market and customer understanding